Tortilla Coast

-Tortilla Coast was a Tex-Mex restaurant located in Washington, D.C.
+Tortilla Coast was an American Tex-Mex restaurant located in Washington, D.C.
 Their Capitol Hill location was recognized as a popular watering hole for politicians and political staffers.
 Tortilla Coast was known for their frozen margarita pitchers and bottomless chips and salsa.

 History

 Tortilla Coast was founded by Georgetown University graduates and Texas natives Bo Marcus and John Breen.
 The restaurant opened at D Street and Massachusetts NE during the summer of 1988.
 They later moved to 1st and D Streets SE, next to the Capitol South Metro station.
 The restaurant's murals were painted by one of James Baker's daughters-in-law.

 The restaurant was purchased in 2011 by the Clover Restaurant Group, a venture founded by hotelier James Sullivan Sr. and sons.
 They purchased the restaurant along with three locations of Cafe Deluxe.
 In 2018, Clover Restaurant Group merged with three Washington area restaurants owned by Geoff Tracy.
 The combined venture, called Chef Geoff's Deluxe Hospitality, owned Tortilla Coast along with four Cafe Deluxe locations, two locations of Chef Geoff's, and Lia's.

 In December 2011 they opened a second restaurant at 1460 P Street NW in Logan Circle.
 Its menu was geared more towards authentic Mexican cuisine and served 99 varieties of tequila.
 The Logan Circle location closed in June 2017.

 On July 17, 2020, Geoff Tracy announced that Tortilla Coast would close at the end of August 2020 due to limited patronage during the COVID-19 pandemic.
 Despite the news of closure prompting a brief wave of patronage in 2020 and 2021, high rent and lack of business led to Tortilla Coast permanently closing on December 18, 2021.